isomerpages/cpf-govbenefits/pages/Contact Us.md

 	</tr>
 	<tr>
 		<td><img src="/images/email_icon.png"></td>
 		<td><a href="https://www.govpayouts.gov.sg/cds/ap/login">Click here to submit an enquiry</a> if you would like to proceed.
 You will need to login with your Singpass.
+All enquiries should reach us by 31 July 2023.
 We aim to reply you within 5 working days. </td>
 	</tr>
 	<tr>
 		<td><img src="/images/call_icon.png"></td>